 Frosty Wooldridge, an American who writes in the U.S. version of NewsBlaze.com has a series of stories related to the problem of overpopulation from his point of view.

-Look for a separate story on the Stable Population Party in a day or two.
+Look for a separate story on the Stable Population Party.